 I’m currently writing this post from Portugal as I road trip the full coastline in @wheresmolliesvan.
-I’m getting to spend time in all the nooks and crannies that Portugal has to offer and, in this post, I’m going to share my favourites with you.
+I’m getting to spend time in all the nooks and crannies that Portugal has to offer and, let me tell you, the best things to do in Portugal are going to blow your mind.

 Whether you’re an avid surfer, walker, camper or beach bummer – Portugal is going to cater for you… and some.
 In this Portugal bucket list, I have compiled adventures to suit all types of traveller, to help inspire your next visit to this Portuguese paradise.